AUCOHL/Fault/INSTALLING.md

 `brew install python yosys icarus-verilog`

-## Debian-based Linuces (e.g. Ubuntu)
+## Linux
+You need to fulfill these dependencies:
+- Git
+- Clang
+- Python 3.6 or higher (w/ development libraries)
+- Yosys 0.7 or higher
+- Icarus Verilog 10.2 or higher

+### Ubuntu
 Using apt:

-`sudo apt-get install git clang python3 python3-dev yosys`
+`sudo apt-get install git clang python3 python3-dev yosys iverilog`

 Then install the Swift programming language: instructions are on [swift.org](https://swift.org/download/#using-downloads).

-Notice how Icarus Verilog is excluded.
-This is because as of the time of writing, there is no version of Swift on a version of Ubuntu that has Icarus Verilog 10.2 or above.
-Which is ridiculous.
+### If you're using Ubuntu 18.04 or lower…
+The version of Icarus Verilog you just installed is insufficient, as 10.2 has a number of critical bugfixes that are required for Fault to run.
 You'll have to build it from source.
 First, grab these dev dependencies:

 `sudo apt-get install curl autoconf make gperf flex bison`